-- The name of the two-way route must be populated using the complex attribute feature name. - Where it is required to populate textual information for the two-way route, this should be done using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information, or if the information is considered essential for safe navigation, using a Caution Area feature (see clause 16.10).
+- The name of the two-way route must be populated using the complex attribute feature name. - Where it is required to populate textual information for the two-way route, this should be done using the complex attribute information (see clause 2.4.6) for the Two-Way Route; or if the information is considered essential for safe navigation, using a Caution Area feature (see clause 16.10).